gianluigilopardo/gianluigilopardo/README.md

 ### Hi there! 👋
-I'm Gianluigi, an applied mathematician working on machine learning and computational linguistics.
+I am Gianluigi, a **data scientist** working at the [European Central Bank](https://www.ecb.europa.eu/).
+I am currently researching **AI/ML methods for economic research** within the international policy analysis division of the ECB.

-I recently joined the European Central Bank, where I focus on quantitative methods and natural language processing within the International Policy Analysis Division.
-Before that, I was a doctoral researcher at [Inria](https://inria.fr) and Université Côte d'Azur.
-My PhD thesis centered on the Foundations of Machine Learning interpretability, supervised by [Damien Garreau](https://sites.google.com/view/damien-garreau/home) and [Frédéric Precioso](https://www.i3s.unice.fr/~precioso).
-Previously, I got an MSc in Mathematical Engineering and a BSc in Applied Mathematics,  both from [Politecnico di Torino](https://www.polito.it/).
+Prior to this, I was a doctoral researcher at [Inria](https://inria.fr/) and [Université Côte d'Azur](https://univ-cotedazur.fr/).
+My PhD thesis focused on the **foundations of machine learning interpretability**, under the supervision of [Damien Garreau](https://sites.google.com/view/damien-garreau/home) and [Frédéric Precioso](https://webusers.i3s.unice.fr/~precioso/).
+Previously, I earned an MSc in **mathematical engineering** and a BSc in **applied mathematics**, both from [Politecnico di Torino](https://www.polito.it/).

+Drop me a line if you're ever in Frankfurt, Rome, or [Brienza](https://www.basilicataturistica.it/territori/brienza)!